 Modify a user password.

-If no options are specified - passwd will change the password of the currently logged in user - will prompt for the old and new passwords.
+If no options are specified - passwd will change the password of the currently logged in user.

 parameters: PASS_MAX_DAYS, PASS_MIN_DAYS, PASS_WARN_AGE

 The passwd command changes passwords for user accounts.
 A normal user may only change the password for their own account, while the superuser may change the password for any account. passwd also changes the account or associated password validity period.

 The user is first prompted for their old password, if one is present.
 This password is then encrypted and compared against the stored password.
 The user has only one chance to enter the correct password.
 The superuser is permitted to bypass this step so that forgotten passwords may be changed.

 After the password has been entered, password aging information is checked to see if the user is permitted to change the password at this time.
 If not, passwd refuses to change the password and exits.